Blood Glucose Monitoring: Devices and How to Use Them

 It might be tempting to leave your glucometer at home; however, knowing how your blood sugar levels are trending will help you avoid instances of hypoglycemia (low blood sugar) and hyperglycemia (high blood sugar).
 Remember to pack your lancing device too, it’s usually in the case with the meter so double check that you have it in it.

 When using a blood sugar meter, a lancing device is what holds a lancet or small, sharp object used to prick the skin for a blood sample.
 Carrying spare lancets for your lancing device (or using one of the new lancing devices that store multiple fresh lancets inside a drum) will reduce blunt lancet testing paint.

 You have a choice when it comes to lancing devices, and you don’t necessarily have to use the one that comes with the meter.
 It’s fine to mix and match to find a lancing device that works best for you.
 If your meter is taking up too much space in your kit, have a look at the different sized meters available.

 Continuous Glucose Monitor (CGM)

 The methods of checking blood sugar levels have seen major advancements in recent years.
 Case in point: Continuous glucose monitors (CGMs).
 CGMs work by wearing a sensor just under the skin that measures the tissue-glucose levels in real time.
 The levels are then relayed to a receiver, smart.phone or insulin pump which displays the readings.
 Learn more about the different types of CGMs and what they do by visiting the manufacturer’s website and asking questions about their functionalities to your diabetes care team.
-For more information, consult our Continuous Glucose Monitors: Are They Right for You?
-One Pager [PDF]
+For more information, consult our Continuous Glucose Monitors: Are They Right for You? page.

 Blood or Urine Ketone Strips